yurinanakazato/yurinanakazato.github.io/_pages/ja-jp/talks.md

 2021.8: "Supersonically Induced Gas Objecs via relative velocities between baryon and dark matter",
 [51th astronomical meeting for young researchers](https://astro-wakate.sakura.ne.jp/ss2021/), online

 ## セミナー等
+[12] 2025.04: "Merger-driven clump formation in high-redshift galaxies", talk, [One-day workshop for stellar cluster simulation](https://yurinanakazato.github.io/star_cluster_simulation/), the University of Tokyo

-2025.02: "Tracing Early Galaxy Formation with FirstLight Zoom-in Simulations: Statistical Insights and Inner Structures of z > 6 Galaxies", Invited seminar talk, University of Tsukuba, Japan
+[11] 2025.02: "Tracing Early Galaxy Formation with FirstLight Zoom-in Simulations: Statistical Insights and Inner Structures of z > 6 Galaxies", Invited seminar talk, University of Tsukuba, Japan

-2024.12: "Tracing Early Galaxy Formation with FirstLight: Statistical Insights and Inner Structures of high-z galaxies", talk, [One-day workshop on high-z cosmological simulations](https://yurinanakazato.github.io/high-z_simulation/), the University of Tokyo
+[10] 2024.12: "Tracing Early Galaxy Formation with FirstLight: Statistical Insights and Inner Structures of high-z galaxies", talk, [One-day workshop on high-z cosmological simulations](https://yurinanakazato.github.io/high-z_simulation/), the University of Tokyo

-2024.12: "Summary of z > 10 observations by ALMA and JWST", talk,  [One-day workshop on high-z cosmological simulations](https://yurinanakazato.github.io/high-z_simulation/), the University of Tokyo
+[9] 2024.12: "Summary of z > 10 observations by ALMA and JWST", talk,  [One-day workshop on high-z cosmological simulations](https://yurinanakazato.github.io/high-z_simulation/), the University of Tokyo

-2024.08: "Overview of galaxy formation simulations and a review of latest studies on high-z galaxies", seminar talk, ELPIS+JWST Hack Days 2024, Yamanashi, Japan
+[8] 2024.08: "Overview of galaxy formation simulations and a review of latest studies on high-z galaxies", seminar talk, ELPIS+JWST Hack Days 2024, Yamanashi, Japan

-2024.07: "Galaxy formation and evolution in the early universe using numerical simulations", seminar talk, JSR corporation, Online
+[7] 2024.07: "Galaxy formation and evolution in the early universe using numerical simulations", seminar talk, JSR corporation, Online

-2024.04: "Physical properties and Inner structures of high-redshift galaxies (z > 6) using zoom-in simulations",  seminar talk, Scuola Normale Superiore, Italy
+[6] 2024.04: "Physical properties and Inner structures of high-redshift galaxies (z > 6) using zoom-in simulations",  seminar talk, Scuola Normale Superiore, Italy

-2023.12: "Chemical and dynamical evolution of high-redshift [OIII] emitters in FirstLight simulation", seminar talk, Universidad Autónoma de Madrid, Madrid
+[5] 2023.12: "Chemical and dynamical evolution of high-redshift [OIII] emitters in FirstLight simulation", seminar talk, Universidad Autónoma de Madrid, Madrid

-2023.12: "Chemical evolution and bursty star formation history of high-redshift galaxies from ALMA to JWST", seminar talk, Centro de Astrobiología, (CAB, CSIC-INTA), Madrid
+[4] 2023.12: "Chemical evolution and bursty star formation history of high-redshift galaxies from ALMA to JWST", seminar talk, Centro de Astrobiología, (CAB, CSIC-INTA), Madrid

-2023.8: "Modeling of Optical emission lines and recent JWST observations",[ One-day workshop on galaxies in the era of JWST/ALMA](http://www-utap.phys.s.u-tokyo.ac.jp/naoki.yoshida/highz.html), The University of Tokyo
+[3] 2023.8: "Modeling of Optical emission lines and recent JWST observations",[ One-day workshop on galaxies in the era of JWST/ALMA](http://www-utap.phys.s.u-tokyo.ac.jp/naoki.yoshida/highz.html), The University of Tokyo

-2023.3: "H2 cooling of gravitational collapse of SIGOs with high-resolution simulations",
+[2] 2023.3: "H2 cooling of gravitational collapse of SIGOs with high-resolution simulations",
 Supersonic Project: Collaboration meeting, UCLA, US

-2023.3: "Formation and evolution of star clusters and galaxies in the early Universe", UCLA
+[1] 2023.3: "Formation and evolution of star clusters and galaxies in the early Universe", UCLA